 - Regular dizzy spells.
 You have a spinning feeling that starts and stops suddenly.
 Vertigo may start without warning.
 It usually lasts 20 minutes to 12 hours, but not more than 24 hours.
 Serious vertigo can cause nausea.

 - Hearing loss.
-Hearing loss in Meniere's disease may come and go, particularly early on.
-Eventually, most people have some permanent hearing loss.
+Hearing loss in Meniere's disease may come and go, especially early on.
+Over time, hearing loss can be long-lasting and not get better.

-- Ringing in the ear (tinnitus).
-Tinnitus is the perception of a ringing, buzzing, roaring, whistling or hissing sound in your ear.
+- Ringing in the ear.
+Ringing in the ear is called tinnitus.
+Tinnitus is the term for when you have a ringing, buzzing, roaring, whistling or hissing sound in your ear.

 When to see a doctor

 See your health care provider if you have symptoms of Meniere's disease.
 Other illnesses can cause these problems.
 So, it's important to find out what's causing your symptoms as soon as possible.